-Taiwan has been a persistent issue is US-China relations.
+Taiwan has been a persistent issue in US-China relations.
 When the Chinese Communists established the PRC in 1949, the US continued to recognize instead the Nationalist government which by then had been forced to retreat to Taiwan.
 Since switching recognition in 1979, the US has continued to provide support for Taiwan, including arms sales; the PRC, meanwhile, views Taiwan as a province that must ultimately be reunified with the rest of China.
 Why has this been such an intractable issue, and what are the prospects for resolution?

-Week 9 (March 27, 29): Origins of the Taiwan issue and its evolution over time.
+Week 9 (October 21, 23): Origins of the Taiwan issue; Taiwan's democratization